DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

 As already mentioned GitHub is a web-based version of Git and makes Git’s functionality accessible without having you to maintain a Git deployment yourself.
 Another implementation of Git is [Bitbucket](https://bitbucket.org/), for example.
 Git has documented its functionality in a [book](https://git-scm.com/book/en/v2).
 This is a helpful reference for you to remember.

 This solution uses GitHub to implement the various use cases that you might encounter.
-A discussion of[user journeys](xxx) as well as
-[individual use cases](xxx) is discussed separately for clarity.
+A discussion of user journeys as well as individual use cases is discussed separately in [Part III](./terra_source_control_III.md) of this series.

 The use cases show how to interact with GitHub using the Git commands in a terminal.
 Each use case is a set of step-by-step instructions for you to follow in order to execute a use case.